- 📖 Geeky Medics OSCE Book

-Symptomatic patients require early surgical intervention because no medical therapy for aortic stenosis is able to improve outcome.
+Symptomatic patients require early surgical intervention as no medical therapy for aortic stenosis is able to improve overall patient outcome.

 Modification of atherosclerotic risk factors is strongly recommended.
-Aortic stenosis in the older age group should be seen as a strong risk for ischaemic heart disease:²
+Aortic stenosis in older patients should be recognised as a significant risk for ischaemic heart disease: ²

-If the patient is unsuitable for surgical intervention:
+If a patient is unsuitable for surgical intervention:

-- Digoxin / Diuretics / ACE inhibitors – to provide symptomatic relief from heart failure symptoms
+- Consider prescribing digoxin, diuretics and an ACE inhibitor to provide symptomatic relief from heart failure symptoms.